fraserjubb/fm-time-tracking-dashboard/README.md

 In this particular project:

-1. First time working with any json files and using fetch requests.
+1. This was my first time working with any json files and using fetch requests.
 I opted to not use `async` in this instance for both practice and as it was only a simple json file.

 2. I discovered that `toggle` also has a `force` parameter which essentially works as a Boolean.
 Useful for if wanting a condition to be met for it to be used.